Naoghuman/articles/SokubanFX/01_Setup-the-project.md

-In this first article I will write down the steps how I setup the new project with another [GitHub] project from me `Project-Template-afterburnerfx-Naoghuman` and why I setup the project with my template (what are the advantages):
+In this first article I will write down the steps how I setup the new project with another [GitHub] project from me `Project-Template-afterburnerfx-Naoghuman` and what are the advantages to use this template:
 * [GitHub] project: https://github.com/Naoghuman/Project-Templates
 * Download: https://github.com/Naoghuman/Project-Templates/releases